False Linearity: Why Time Feels Continuous When It Isn’t

 Why Time Feels Stable After Convergence

-After periods of instability, people often report a sudden return to normalcy — a sense that things have “locked in.”
-This stabilization reflects convergence, where multiple probable paths collapse into a single experienced present.
+After periods of instability, people often report a sudden return to normalcy—a feeling that everything has “frozen.”
+This stabilization reflects convergence, when multiple possible paths merge into a single, lived present.

 False Linearity Is Functional — Not True